gustavojofelix/digital-banking-platform-book/manuscript/07-backend-testing-foundations.md

 At this point:

 - `develop` contains all Chapter 6 changes.
-- CI is now watching your backend with tests on every PR.
+- CI is now watching your backend with tests **and coverage** on every PR.
 - You’re ready to start the next chapter from a clean, green baseline.

 ---

-## 6.11 Summary & What’s Next
+## 6.12 Summary & What’s Next

 In this chapter, we: